Martin Cahill: Lacey kidnapping

 In early 1993, John "The Coach" Traynor, met his boss Cahill, to provide him with inside information about the inner workings of the National Irish Bank (NIB) head office and branch at College Green, Dublin.
-Traynor told Cahill that the bank regularly held more than €10 million in cash in the building.
+Traynor told Cahill that the bank regularly held more than IR£10 million in cash in the building.
 The plan was to abduct NIB CEO Jim Lacey, his wife and four children and take them to an isolated hiding place.
 There, they would be held with fellow gang member Jo Jo Kavanagh, acting as a "hostage", who would frighten Lacey into handing over every penny stored in the bank's vaults.

 On 1 November 1993, Cahill's gang seized Lacey and his wife outside his home in Blackrock.
 Whilst they were held at Lacey's home, Kavanagh was brought in and tied up, telling the family that he had been abducted two weeks before.
 On 2 November, Kavanagh drove Lacey to College Green to collect the ransom money, with Lacey eventually withdrawing IR£300,000 from an accessible cash machine.
 After the cash had been handed over to the gang, Kavanagh told Gardaí that the pair had been kidnapped and forced to take part in a robbery.

-With a ransom note requesting payment of €10 million in cash, the Gardaí began investigating.
+With a ransom note requesting payment of IR£10 million in cash, the Gardaí began investigating.
 They quickly found that Kavanagh had claimed child allowance during his two-week "capture", and so arrested him.
 Cahill then planned with Kavanagh to "raid" Kavanagh's home, and show intent to kill the Lacey family by shooting Kavanagh in the leg.
-Kavanagh was then to call the Irish newspapers from his hospital bed, and claim he was a victim of the Lacey kidnapping gang.
+Kavanagh was then to call the Irish newspapers from his hospital bed and claim he was a victim of the Lacey kidnapping gang.

 However, the plan failed, and the gang were arrested.